-glogg currently runs on Windows and UNIX based systems.
-A Mac OS X version is also expected soon.
+glogg currently runs on Windows and UNIX based systems, including macOS.

 The MD5 checksums can be checked from the release emails sent to the development list.

-glogg is part of the Debian wheezy (7.0) distribution.
+glogg is part of the Debian distribution since wheezy (7.0).
 You can install it the usual way, which probably involve issuing something like:

 apt-get install glogg

 glogg is part of Fedora since version 17.